reinvantveer/68KatyClone/README.md

 The reason I wanted to do a 68K project, is because I used to be, and still am, the proud owner of a Texas Instruments TI-92 that I bought in high school.
 At the time, I thought of it as a marvel of technology.
 I dabbled unsuccessfully in some C++ coding (I found it too hard), but the TI-92 allowed on-board BASIC programming an fancy graph plotting.
 So there my journey began.
 Now, over 20 years later, I'm a professional software developer and I believe I'm now better equipped for taking on the challenge of building an 8-bit system from bare components.

 # Schematics
-The [KiCad](KiCad) folder contains a work-in-progress translation of the schematics from Steve Chamberlin.
+The [KiCad](KiCad) folder contains a work-in-progress translation of the schematics from Steve Chamberlin, updating it to a more modern version.
 I'm working on a board but at the moment it's not working.
 So use at your own peril.

+# Memory Map

+BREADBOARD 68 KATY
+00000 - 77FFF : ROM
+78000 - 79FFF : serial in
+7A000 - 7BFFF : serial out
+7C000 - 7DFFF : serial status
+7E000 - 7FFFF : LED register
+80000 - FFFFF : RAM

 # Software
 ## ROM image